PhagesDB

 Plaque exhibiting bacterial lawn with clearings made by Artharobacter phage GantcherGoblin.

-The Actinobacteriophage database, more commonly known as PhagesDB, is an interactive, comprehensive, database-backed website that collects and shares information related to the discovery, characterization and genomics of viruses that typically infect Actinobacterial hosts.
-It is used to compare these phages and their genomic annotations, allowing the research community to post new findings for analysis.
-The database provides information on more than 8,000 bacteriophages, as well as over 1,600 fully sequenced phages.
+The Actinobacteriophage database, more commonly known as PhagesDB, is a bioinformatics website that collects and shares information related to the discovery, characterization, and genomics of viruses that typically infect Actinobacteria.
+At the start of 2026, the database contained information on more than 30,000 bacteriophages (phages), as well as over 5,000 fully sequenced phages.

 Design and features

-The creation of PhagesDB was carried out using Django, a server hosting environment.
-PhagesDB has individual entries for each different virus in the database, along with a separate GeneMark page, allowing a user to cross reference the position of genomes to ensure accuracy of data.
-PhagesDB can be used on its own but is found to be more accurate when used in collaboration with another bio-informatics website like NCBI Blast.
+PhagesDB has individual entries for each different virus in the database, along with a separate GeneMark page, as well as amino-acid information about phage genomes.
 The table below indicates the different types (by bacterial host genus) and numbers of phages sequenced: